 While most modern watches can withstand some level of exposure to water, those made before 1970 do not have the waterproofing technology that modern timepieces do.
 Of course, we recommend these watches are kept away from moist environments.

 Virtually all modern watches can withstand a normal level of water exposure such as hand washing, while diver’s watches rated at 300m (1,000ft) can easily cope with a swim in the sea.
 When your timepiece does come into contact with salt water, because even high-grade stainless steel will oxidise with direct contact with salt, it should be rinsed off as soon as possible with fresh water.

 Of course, some timepieces such as the Rolex Sea-Dweller Deep Sea watch, can cope with enormous depths but even so, must be checked regularly with a watch servicing, to ensure that their seals are working correctly.

 Whichever precious timepiece you own, it will have its own unique needs.
 The team at David M Robinson are perfectly placed to advise you and service it correctly.

-Get in touch by using the form above or phone or pop into one of our five UK showrooms, where our expert ambassadors can tell you more.
+Contact us now, or phone or pop into one of our four UK showrooms, where our expert ambassadors can tell you more.